-(García Lobón et al., 2010) (Arenillas et al., 2014).
+The IGME has also participated in other European projects on CO2 storage, such as COMET and CGS-Europe, as well as in national projects such as CENIT CO2, INNSONDA and ALGECO2 (García Lobón et al., 2010) (Arenillas et al., 2014).
 ALGECO2 built on previous projects and to date is the most complete CO2 storage potential assessment carried out in Spain.

-Currently, there are no specific research programmes for identifying new potential CO2 geological storage sites in Spain.
-Research into CO2 storage is usually carried out through European projects within the H2020 programme and private industry initiatives.
-The ENOS project was an initiative of CO2GeoNet in which the IGME participated in collaboration with CIUDEN as the Spanish partners.
-The SENSE project (2020 - 2022) researched the use of ground motion to understand pressure changes within the reservoir, a technique which can be applied at CO2 storage sites.
-The STRATEGY (2024 - 2020) and follow-on Pilot STRATEGY (2021 - 2016) projects are advancing CO2 storage assessments in Spain using previously identified sites.
+Currently, there are no specific research programmes for identifying new potential $CO_2$ geological storage sites in Spain.
+Research into $CO_2$ storage is usually carried out through European projects within the H2020 programme and private industry initiatives.
+The ENOS project was an initiative of $CO_2$ GeoNet in which the IGME participated in collaboration with CIUDEN as the Spanish partners.
+The SENSE project (2020 - 2022) researched the use of ground motion to understand pressure changes within the reservoir, a technique which can be applied at $CO_2$ storage sites.
+The STRATEGY (2024 - 2020) and follow-on Pilot STRATEGY (2021 - 2016) projects are advancing $CO_2$ storage assessments in Spain using previously identified sites.
 In Spain, all these studies have only considered saline aquifer storage.

 In the Hystories traps database, 56% of the potential stores are in sandstones and 43% in carbonate rocks.
 It is worth noting that traps have not been identified in all storage units; 17 units do not have defined traps.
-The updated Hystories database includes 40 Formations (1,263,582 km2), 95 Storage Units (78,381 km2) and 85 Traps (10,198 km2).
+The updated Hystories database includes 40 Formations (1,263,582 km), 95 Storage Units (78,381 km) and 85 Traps (10,198 km).

 Currently, there is insufficient data to evaluate storage potential of depleted hydrocarbon fields or offshore saline aquifers, so the number of potential storages sites may be larger than reported here.
 In Table 43, the current strategic gas stores that could be possible hydrogen stores in the future have been incorporated into the database.
-The location of all these potential stores is shown in Figure 74 and a frequency chart is presented in Figure 75.
+The location of all these potential stores is shown in Figure 73 and a frequency chart is presented in Figure 74.